 The (Dairy Free & Keto!)
 Dough

-I’m using our famous Crazy Keto Dough (for everything!) here.
-It’s easy-peasyto whip up, dairy free, and you can leave the dough in the fridge for 3-4 days (i.e. you can whip up individual batches of several things!).
+I’m using my (now famous) Crazy Keto Dough here.
+It’s easy-peasy to whip up, dairy free (yup, not fat head!), and you can leave it in the fridge for 3-4 days (i.e. you can whip up individual batches of several things!).

 You can get three keto hot pockets out of a batch of dough.
 And also keep in mind that you don’t need to make it all into these pockets, as you can make actual keto tortillas, garlic breadsticks, (puffed up!) tortilla chips… and even some cinnamon roll knots! i.e. you’ve got options.

 I like a mixture of super fine almond flour (Anthony’s super fine is awesome) and coconut flour (again Anthony’s, best taste and texture by a mile!).
 Add a touch of xanthan gum, baking powder, and we’re golden.

 No substituting flours here and the xanthan gum is absolutely necessary.
 And, if possible, weigh your ingredients for consistent results.